With da Silva free, Brazil’s Workers’ Party seeks strategy

 Former President Luiz Inacio Lula da Silva is the unquestioned star of the party conference starting Friday in Sao Paulo, and many still think he could be the party’s standard-bearer once again in 2022 — when he’ll be a 77-year-old cancer survivor who is currently barred from seeking office due to a corruption conviction.

-Da Silva, who governed Brazil between 2003 and 2010, is fresh out of jail after 19 months in a cell — albeit only until courts rule on appeals of a conviction that followers are convinced was unfair, and pending possible convictions on other charges.
+Da Silva, who governed Brazil between 2003 and 2010, is fresh out of jail after 19 months in a cell.
+He could return to jail if he loses his last appeals in Brazil’s top court, but there is no date for those decisions to be made.

+“Today I feel much stronger than the day I surrendered to the federal police,” a raucous da Silva said Friday night.
+“I am more willing to fight for this country than in any other moment.
+You will see me traveling around this country, not only making their lives hell, but also defending the Brazilian people who don’t deserve to experience what they experiencing.”

+The thousands of his supporters who came to Sao Paulo’s Casa de Portugal on a rainy evening are convinced the former president’s conviction was unfair, and so will be any convictions in other charges.

 That record was increasingly stained by corruption scandals that finally snared da Silva himself, and the 80% approval ratings he enjoyed on leaving office in 2010 have slipped to about 40% today — even so better than that of President Jair Bolsonaro.